Cross Country Skiing: A Beginner’s Guide To Nordic Skiing

 Bindings and Boots

 Bindings and boots are crucial components of your cross country skiing gear.
 Bindings attach your boots to the skis and come in different styles, such as NNN and SNS.
 It's essential to choose bindings that are compatible with your boots.
 When it comes to boots, comfort and fit are key.
-You want boots that provide proper ankle and a snug, secure fit.
+You want boots that provide proper ankle support and a snug, secure fit.
 Trying on different boots and getting a professional fitting will ensure you find the right pair for you.

 Poles and Their Length